 Chase Sapphire Reserve

-This is Chase's highest end card.
+This is Chase’s highest-end card.
 It offers 3 points for every dollar you spend on travel and also comes with a 50k bonus after spending 4k in the first 3 months.
 It also comes with a $300 annual travel credit you can apply to any trip you take.
 Plus it pays for Global Entry or TSA Precheck which if you ever travel, really at all, is a huge time saver.
 However, this has a $450 annual fee and is not waived for the first year.
 So, if you are going to fly at least 2-3 times a year this is probably worth it.
 If you travel only once a year, it is probably not.

 Chase Ink Preferred

 This also offers you 3 points for every dollar you spend on travel plus for any dollar you spend on internet and phone service.
 This card offers 80k bonus points if you spend 5k on purchases in the first 3 months.
-It also only has an $95 annual fee.
-The big however on this card is it can only be used by 'businesses,' so, you need to have a business, or be able to convince Chase that you have a business.
+It also only has a $95 annual fee.
+The big however on this card is it can only be used by ‘businesses,’ so, you need to have a business, or be able to convince Chase that you have a business.

 The Citi ThankYou Point Cards